yarisx/fortify-test-suite/README.rst

     make check-gcc

     # run the tests with clang, runtime checks don't pass 100%, but compile-time
-    # checks are generally ok
+    # checks are ok starting from Clang-15
     make check-clang

     # run all tests